everything-is-me/BSM-6G-Test/backend/ExternalAdapter/README.md

-# Note: Readme edited by @davidcuellard
+# Note: Original Readme edited

 The README has been revised to suit project requirements.
 The Chainlink NodeJS External Adapter Template is accessible at the following GitHub repository: https://github.com/thodges-gh/CL-EA-NodeJS-Template.git.